Architectural Studies

 Faculty

-This area of study is administered by Architectural Studies faculty within the Department of Art and Art History:
+This area of study is administered by Architectural Studies faculty within the Department of Art History and Architectural Studies:

 Naomi Darling, Five College Associate Professor of Architectural Studies